-The highest dose tested in humans (20 mg/kg of body weight, intravenous every 2 weeks) was associated with severe migraine in several patients.
+The highest dose tested in humans (20 mg/kg bw, intravenous every 2 weeks) was associated with severe migraine in several patients.

-3.9 Interactions with other Medical Products and other Forms of Interaction

-Effect of antineoplastic agents on bevacizumab pharmacokinetics
+Interactions with other Medical Products and other Forms of Interaction Effect of antineoplastic agents on bevacizumab pharmacokinetics

 No clinically relevant interaction of co-administered chemotherapy on bevacizumab pharmacokinetics was observed based on the results of population pharmacokinetic analyses.
-There was neither statistical significance nor clinically relevant differences in bevacizumab clearance in patients receiving Bevacizumab monotherapy compared to patients receiving bevacizumab in combination with interferon alfa 2a, erlotinib or chemotherapies (IFL, 5-FU/LV, carboplatin-paclitaxel, capecitabine, doxorubicin or cisplatin/gemcitabine).
+There was neither statistical significance nor clinically relevant differences in bevacizumab clearance in patients receiving bevacizumab monotherapy compared to patients receiving bevacizumab in combination with interferon alfa 2a, erlotinib or chemotherapies (IFL, 5-FU/LV, carboplatin-paclitaxel, capecitabine, doxorubicin or cisplatin/gemcitabine).